 • Post-Delivery Process: Once the baby is born, the body continues to burn calories as it undergoes physiological processes, such as the production of breast milk and postpartum recovery.
 These activities contribute to additional calorie burning.

-See also How many calories in a subway club on wheat
+See also How many calories in 100 grams of bread flour

 It is important to note that while giving birth can potentially burn a significant number of calories, it should not be viewed as a weight loss solution.
 The focus during this time should be on proper nutrition, rest, and recovering from the birthing process.
 Consult with your healthcare provider for personalized advice on postpartum weight management.